dotnet/machinelearning/docs/code/IDataViewDesignPrinciples.md

 Note that immutability and compositionality are critical enablers of technologies that require reasoning over transformation, like query optimization and remoting.
 Immutability is also key for concurrency and thread safety.
-Views being virtual minimizes I/O, memory allocation, and computation—information is accessed, memory is allocated, and computation is performed, only when needed to satisfy a local request for information.
+Views being virtual minimizes I/O, memory allocation, and computation.
+Information is accessed, memory is allocated, and computation is performed, only when needed to satisfy a local request for information.

 ### Design Requirements